shashank-tiwari/Airflow-Data-Pipelines/README.md

 > Go to localhost:8080 in the browser and use the admin account you just created to login.

 ### Airflow User Data Pipeline
-Steps for Airflow installation, setup and creating a simple data pipeline based on udemy tutorial by Marc.

 ![dag](png/user_processing.PNG)
 > Structure of the Airflow DAG